-- 1. Delivery of Core Services: All local field offices and LCOLs will provide the six core services to their local area in partnership with ACA staff.
+- Delivery of Core Services: All local field offices and LCOLs will provide leadership and/or support for the five core services (see accreditation below) to their local area in partnership with ACA staff.
 Complementary services are encouraged to meet the local office needs.
 Complementary services must align with the strategic priorities and vision of ACA. - 2.
-Strategic Planning: To anticipate the needs of local members and to plan for delivery of core services, complementary services, and other responsibilities, each field office should develop and implement a strategic operations plan to guide the work of the field office with the support of the appropriate regional director.
+Volunteer Awards: Manage the volunteer awards process for the local area in partnership with ACA staff yearly and contribute to ACA national awards as determined by the LCOL. - 3.
+Diversity, Equity, and Inclusion (DEI) Work: Champion, promote, and intentionally plan all ACA work through a lens of diversity, equity, and inclusion. - 4.
+Standards Program: ACA's accreditation program is delivered in a partnership between staff and The Accreditation Committees (TAC).
+Local offices do not manage or deliver the accreditation program, but support through volunteer recruitment to support the program. - 5.
+Strategic Planning: Work to anticipate the needs of local members and plan for delivery of core services, complementary services, and other responsibilities.
+Each field office should develop and implement a strategic operations plan to guide the work of the field office with the support of the appropriate regional director.